 Chances of falling and being crushed to dust: 5%

-There’s nothing quite like returning to the wild seaside to remind you that you’re a mere mortal built from exactly the same matter as everything that surrounds you.
+There’s nothing quite like returning to the wild seaside to remind you that you’re mere mortal – made from the same matter as everything that surrounds you…

-We’ve walked over to Anawhata from North Piha and since it’s low tide – why not scale the seacliffs to get back to base via other means.
-There’s nothing like testing our luck with an off-piste mission.
-We scramble, hop and goof-about through this maze like the idiots we are.
+Having walked over to Anawhata from North Piha at low tide – it seems a smart decision to scale the seacliffs as an alternative route home.
+Getting off-piste in the summer, we scramble and hop through this rock maze like the idiots we are.

 Cue the Amazonian jungle people among us.
 Bush bashing for miles through flax, tussock and native flora.
 Taking a moment on the clifftops to rest and gather our breath.
 The cool air drying the sweat and chilling our steaming bones.
 This is what we’re born for!